Starbucks’ Schultz to return as CEO Johnson retires amid union battle | Technology

 Starbucks’ Schultz to return as CEO Johnson retires amid union battle

-"His takeover is another move in Starbucks' ideological war on unions."
-Johnson took the helm after Schultz resigned in 2017.
-In a letter to employees on Wednesday, Johnson said that he has "fond memories of making beverages together, laughing together, and sharing stories with one another."
-Starbucks will "attract high-quality CEO candidates given its culture, global brand recognition and strong growth outlook," said BMO Capital Markets analyst Andrew Strelzik.
-Because Johnson had previously worked in technology - at Microsoft and Juniper Networks - the board's search is likely to be broad.
+The company also shifted its approach to building new cafes and is now adding more smaller stores with less room for seating and more emphasis on to-go orders in urban areas, while adding more drive-thru space in suburban locations.
+Under Johnson's watch, Starbucks also lifted wages for employees several times - before most other global restaurant chains.

-Starbucks' longtime former Chief Executive Officer Howard Schultz will return temporarily after Kevin Johnson said on Wednesday that he will retire from the role on April 4, as a unionization drive at U.S. cafes heats up.
-Shares of the coffee chain surged 7% on the news.
+Starbucks Corp's longtime former Chief Executive Officer Howard Schultz will return to lead the company for the third time, taking over as interim CEO and driving strategy for dealing with a growing union drive at U.S. cafes.
+Current chief executive Kevin Johnson will retire, and Starbucks will look for a new leader, the company said on Wednesday.
+Shares of the coffee chain were up 4.8%.

 Schultz is practically synonymous with the company he took over in 1987.
 He expanded it into a coffee behemoth that made venti cappuccinos a global phenomenon.
 "Schultz is a revered leader and uniquely well-qualified to steward" the company, said Credit Suisse analyst Lauren Silberman.
-This will be his third tour of duty heading Starbucks.
+Schultz will receive $1 of compensation.

 The same day, a group of investors with $3.4 trillion under management urged the company to stop sending anti-union communications to its employees and to adopt a neutral policy towards unions.
 The group, led by Trillium Asset Management and SOC Investment Group, said Starbucks risked damaging its positive reputation as a pro-employee brand by fighting the union.